 - Need to see evidence of expertise. - Require time to make a decision.
-The more important or complex the decision, the longer the time needed. - Expect accurate answers to questions; will accept a delay for the sake of precision. - Want to know why this action will work in their situation. - Want details and documentation. - Dislike emotional appeals. - Prefer a direct but low-pressure request for action, only after they are finished asking questions. - Need to see a logical, sequential approach to your conclusion. - Need to verify information personally so they can make the 'right' decision.
+The more important or complex the decision, the longer the time needed. - Expect accurate answers to questions; will accept a delay for the sake of precision. - Want to know why actions you suggest will work in their situation. - Dislike emotional appeals. - Prefer a direct but low-pressure request for action only after they have their questions answered. - Want to be involved in follow-up for tasks they have been a part of. - Need to see a logical, sequential approach to your conclusion. - Need to verify information for themselves so they can make the 'right' decision.